 If you mix old and young lambic, you get Gueuze, another popular type of fruit beer.
 Gueuze on its own has an original, dry, sour taste, but when combined with fruit, it is even more memorable.

-To taste this and other fruit-based beers, come to the beer restaurant We'll find something to surprise you!
+To taste this and other fruit-based beers, come to the beer restaurant.
+We'll find something to surprise you!